2LV/2LV/README.md

-proficient with web automation, discord bots, and indicators/strategies with pinescript (tradingview)
+focusing on web automation, discord systems, and indicators/strategies with pinescript (tradingview)

 ------